Cabotegravir: Formulation

 In studies, the agent was packaged into nanoparticles (GSK744LAP) conferring a biological half-life of 21 to 50 days following a single dose.
 The marketed injection achieves its long half-life not via nanoparticles but with a suspension of the free cabotegravir acid.
 The tablets contain cabotegravir sodium salt.

 History

+Cabotegravir was examined in the clinical trials HPTN 083 and HPTN 084.